igor-moonlite/apt-build/README.md

 The `content` directory is copied into the package AS IS.
 There is also `moonlite.php` script that is invoked when the package is installed via APT, it performs initial configuration (database setup, features tweaking, adding mailserver entry, placing "Powered By" text, etc.).

-The script creates .DEB package in `out` directory, while you can also run `zip.sh` to create .ZIP archive in the current dir.
+The script creates .DEB package in `out` directory.
+Additionally, you can run `zip.sh` to create .ZIP archive.

 2) `make.sh` creates initial directory structure for APT repository.
 3) `repo.sh` takes all the packages which are there in `out` directory and adds them to repository.